You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts from a web-based interface.

 Shows the usage duration of the online recording feature.
 The system starts to count the usage duration when you go to the Online Recording page.

-Provides the Remaining Free Trial Period and Remaining Resource Plan Period values of the Mobile Testing service that belongs to your account.
+Provides the Remaining Free Trial Period and Remaining Resource Plan Period values of the test device within the current account.
 The values are displayed when you move the pointer over the Help icon.

 Saves the current script.

 Saves an existing script as a new script.